 It was a shock, I’ll admit.
 I know we’ve seen people in surgical masks all over the news and all over the world, but that’s still there and not here.
 Very much not here.
 Nothing that interesting ever happens in our corner of the world.
 I used to hate that.
 The fact that the semi-rural northish places I have lived were miles from the action – the centre of things.
 But now, it’s most definitely a bonus.

 Anyhow, there we were, Boys One and Three and I ambling into the teeth of the bitey winter wind in Stirling.
-On our way back from a jolly trip to see The Personal History of David Copperfield when we passed the Chinese supermarket.
+On our way back from a jolly trip to see The Personal History of David Copperfield when we passed the Chinese grocery.
 Boy Three has a fascination with all things Asian, especially sugary treats in exotic packaging stocked in the kind of shop that also sells frozen and vacuum-packed chicken feet.
 I was happy to mooch a little longer, avoiding the drive home and the Sunday night where-did-you-put-your-PE-kit flurry.
 Boy One was feeling tolerant.
 So we went in.

 The woman behind the counter said a welcome hello and put on a face mask, in one slick maneuver.
 Eh?
 Who was she protecting?
 Given that she was cheerfully breathing all over her shop until the moment we walked in, I suppose it wasn’t us.
 Has the threat of coronavirus (or Corvid-19 – Sunday name for a Sunday) reached this snoozy corner of central Scotland?
 Was she reacting to a general risk of infection or was it something about us?
 It certainly didn’t make the chicken feet any more tempting.